Member Rights and Responsibilities

 As members of CBH, you have certain rights.
 They are listed below, and we invite you to call us if you need help understanding this information.

-Each Member is guaranteed the right to be treated by CBH staff and network providers with respect and consideration for their dignity, right to privacy, and right to confidentiality.
+Each Member is guaranteed the right to be treated by CBH staff and network providers with respect and recognition of their dignity, right to privacy, and right to confidentiality.

 Each Member is guaranteed the right to necessary emergency services from any provider, regardless of CBH’s approval.